-Two of the most influential mystery religions in the ancient world were the Eleusinian Mysteries of goddesses Demeter and Persephone, and the infamous animalistic Mysteries of Dionysus.
+Two of the most influential mystery religions in the ancient world were the Eleusinian Mysteries of goddesses Demeter and Persephone and the Mysteries of Dionysos.

 A mystery school, then, is an institution dedicated to teaching and imparting knowledge of the divine and these mysteries of the universe.
 These teachings involve periods of preparatory training, initiation ceremonies, and oaths of secrecy.

-Reconstructionists, in the sense that our practice is rooted in historical sources, orthopraxic devotion, and intensive study, with reverence for the traditions of the ancients.
+At times we are Reconstructionists, in the sense that our practice is rooted in historical source, cultural specificity, ritual orthopraxy, and intensive study, with reverence for the values and traditions of the ancients.

-Revivalists, in the sense that we seek to revive lost Mysteries, adapt ancient wisdom for the needs and realities of the modern world, and welcome individual expressions of spirituality and identity.
+At times we are Revivalists, in the sense that we seek to piece together lost Mysteries, adapt ancient wisdom for the needs and realities of the modern world, and welcome individual expressions of spirituality.

-An avenue of initiation for those who feel drawn to ancient Mediterranean religion, Priest(ess)hood, and/or the Mysteries, but may feel intimidated, out of place, or overwhelmed in other spaces.
+At all times, we aim to be a starting point for those who feel drawn to Ancient Hellenic Religion, Priesthood, and/or Mysteries, but who may feel intimidated or out of place in other spaces.

-We do not claim to possess secrets, answers, or unbroken lineages behind our doors.
+We do not claim to possess secrets, ancient initiations, or unbroken lineages behind our doors.

-Rather, we gather and practice with an attitude of reverent curiosity, working to revive traditions long-buried for the benefit and healing of all.
-We pray to grow our movement with the blessings of the Divine, empowering new devotees, training teachers, and planting Mystery communities around the world.
+Rather, we study with an attitude of reverent curiosity, working to revive traditions long-buried for the glory of the Immortals and the benefit of all.